-Lesbian and bisexual women patients want good doctors and mental health professionals.
-We want doctors and mental health professionals who are caring and competent.
+Lesbian and bisexual women want good doctors and mental health professionals who are caring and competent.
 We want to be respected by our doctors and mental health professionals, and we want to feel that our consultations with a doctor or mental health professional are a place in which we are safe and are not judged.
-We want our doctors or mental health professional to demonstrate that they are comfortable with our sexual orientation, and have some knowledge of how our sexual orientation impacts on our health issues.
-We want them to realise that sexual orientation is not just about our sexual behaviour, but about who we love, how we identify, and with whom we socially interact.
+We want our doctors and mental health professionals to demonstrate that they are comfortable with our sexual orientation, and have some knowledge of how our sexual orientation impacts our health issues.
+We want them to be aware that sexual orientation is not just about our sexual behaviour, but about who we love, how we identify, and with whom we interact socially.

 What is ALMA?

 ALMA is the Australian Lesbian Medical Association.
 ALMA was formed in 1999 and is an organization for same-sex attracted doctors, medical students, and their partners.
 ALMA runs an annual conference for members and also works to advance the visibility of lesbian doctors and lesbian health issues.
 ALMA administers the Lesbian Health and Research Grant which supports research and education in relation to lesbian, bisexual and same-sex attracted women’s health.
 ALMA has around 100 members.

 Why did ALMA create the DocLIST?

 ALMA created DocLIST in 2010 in response to many requests from lesbian and bisexual women asking us if we could recommend lesbian-friendly and bisexual-friendly doctors in various parts of Australia.
 We decided to set up a website listing doctors recommended by lesbian and bisexual women.
 We later added mental health professionals and dentists to DocLIST.